anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-RCL has Mark 1.14-20 as the Gospel reading, with related readings from Jonah 3.1-5, 10 and Psalm 62.5-12, all of which are transferred to 3 before Advent in Common Worship.
+The _RCL_ has Mark 1.14-20 as the Gospel reading, with related readings from Jonah 3.1-5, 10 and Psalm 62.5-12, all of which are transferred to 3 before Advent in _Common Worship_.

-* **Revelation 19.6-10** continues the series about the revelation of Jesus' glory in Revelation (replacing the RCL reading), and is about 'the marriage supper of the Lamb' (providing a connection with the Gospel reading).
+* **Revelation 19.6-10** continues the series about the revelation of Jesus' glory in Revelation (replacing the _RCL_ reading), and is about 'the marriage supper of the Lamb' (providing a connection with the Gospel reading).
 * **John 2.1-11** is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme).
 This account features in Years A, B and C, each time on a different Sunday of Epiphany.
 Here, the focus is on the wine. **Genesis 14.17-20** is about King Melchizedek who brings wine and is honoured by Abram. **Psalm 128** says, 'Your wife will be like a fruitful vine'.

 Year C

 * **1 Corinthians 12.12-31a** continues the series in 1 Corinthians 12-15 (without a gap), and is about the body of Christ, its members, and their various gifts.
 * **Luke 4.14-21** begins a semicontinuous series in Luke 4-23, which covers this Sunday, three Sundays in February, and all the Sundays after Trinity until the Sunday before Advent.
 Jesus begins his public ministry by reading from Isaiah in the synagogue.
-Verses 22-30 could be included (set in the RCL for the following Sunday, see also Bible Sunday). **Nehemiah 8.1-3, 5-6, 8-10** has Ezra reading from 'the book of the law of Moses', and the Levites teaching the people.
+Verses 22-30 could be included (set in the _RCL_ for the following Sunday, see also Bible Sunday). **Nehemiah 8.1-3, 5-6, 8-10** has Ezra reading from 'the book of the law of Moses', and the Levites teaching the people.
 (The lists of names are omitted.) **Psalm 19** [or 19.1-6] rejoices in God's law (7-14).
-(The shorter version is a Common Worship alteration to the RCL, and makes little sense.)
+(The shorter version is a _Common Worship_ alteration to the _RCL_, and makes little sense.)

 ## Epiphany 4*